swiftly-solution/documentation/src/docs/scripting/events/gameevents/onresetgametitledata.md

 ---

 # OnResetGameTitledata
-This event is triggered when reset user titledata; do not automatically write profile
+This event is triggered when reset_game_titledata is triggered.
 ::: tabs
 @tab Lua
 ```lua